ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 - Can miss context (e.g. stack trace), harder to pinpoint origin Especially if one error type is used in multiple places, when its origin is not unique, can be hard to debug
+  Although in Rust, could use file and line number macro to add the context info, and expose only in debug build, for example.

 Crash + supervisor
 ------------------